hmbashar/wc-order-tracker/readme.txt

 == Description ==

+Hi, are you using WooCommerce?
+You can use this plugin to allow your customers to track their order status on your website.
+It's a WooCommerce order tracking system with Ajax.
+You can use it very easily, either by creating a page template or by using the [cbwct-order-tracker] shortcode, anytime and anywhere.
+It also works seamlessly with Ajax.

 = Plugin Ownership for Sale =

 This plugin is currently up for ownership transfer.
 If you're interested in taking over and continuing its development, feel free to get in touch.